Skip to content

 CSUN alumna joins faculty of Colorado Mesa University

-Admin 6 September 2018 Robert Espinoza
+Biosphere Editor 6 September, 2018 Robert Espinoza

 Denita M. Weeks, who earned a Master’s degree with CSUN professor Robert Espinoza, defended her PhD dissertation at the University of Memphis in May, and…